Vaughan Grayson

 Ellen Vaughan Kirk Grayson (September 14, 1894 – February 8, 1995) was a Canadian artist and educator.
-She was born in Moose Jaw, Saskatchewan but her time spent hiking in the Canadian Rockies and the Okanagan Valley has shaped her artistic style.
+She was born in Moose Jaw, Saskatchewan but her time spent hiking in the Canadian Rockies and the Okanagan Valley shaped her artistic style.

 Family life

 The daughter of Adela and John Hawke Grayson, Grayson was born on the family farm near Moose Jaw.
 She began painting as a young girl, and was given lessons by a local artist named Gertrude Rorason.
 After she married Arthur J. Mann in 1929, she moved to Summerland, British Columbia.
 Grayson moved back to Moose Jaw in 1961 and later died there at the age of 100.

 Work and education

 After completing high school, she travelled in Europe, Africa and South America with her cousin Ethel, attending schools in Budapest and London.
 She continued her education at St. Margaret's College in Toronto, at the Curry School of Expression in Massachusetts, and at Columbia University, where she obtained a Bachelor of Science.
 She worked as an advisor for the Moose Jaw school board and as an art instructor at teachers' colleges in Regina and Moose Jaw.
 Grayson also published art appreciation textbooks for elementary and secondary school students.
 She taught at the University of British Columbia, at the Summer School of Fine Arts in Penticton and at the Banff School of Fine Arts.
 After Arthur's death, she travelled to Japan, New Zealand, and Mexico to further pursue her art.
 In Mexico, at the Instituto Allende in San Miguel de Allende, she studied with artist Fred Samuelson.